 These friendly folk had quite a spread, and we wandered around looking for tell-tale signs that nature's simpler creatures being fooled into thinking it was the end of the day.
 Hummingbirds needled flowers with extra vigor.
 Crickets started in on their evening chirps.
 Before long, the place started to sound like a bird sanctuary.
 I was trying to capture all of this pecular animal kingdom activity on my iPhone, when Steve lurched up and bellowed "Squirrel Nut Zippers."
 The moon was making everyone cray-cray.

 As time grew closer to the four-minute period when we would be directly behind the moon, people started talking more hurriedly, and the velocity at which darkness crept over all noticeably increased, to the point when it got even darker in the time it would take so say out loud how dark it was getting.
 Then it was completely dark.
 A few people left their car headlights on, and for a few seconds these beams were the only things you could see on the ground, though if you looked above the tree line, the sky still appeared blue, punctuated by the occasional fluffy cloud.
-This pair of Instagram videos show how quickly it grew dark, and how quickly light came over the land again:
+This video below shows shows the totality of the totality, how quickly it grew dark, and how quickly light came over the land again (Click to play):

 ...And like that, it was daylight again, and we were sweltering in a just-another-hot August afternoon.
 And we had hundreds of miles to drive to return to our homes.
 The cosmos had returned to its scheduled programming, leaving only an ephmeral, if momentous, eruption of the planetary routine to remind us all that we live in a universe way beyond the scale of our daily lives.
 Life-altering indeed.